ajwills72/rminr/docs/data-github.md

 1. Go to [https://github.com/settings/tokens](https://github.com/settings/tokens)

-1. Click 'generate new token'
+1. Click 'generate new token' (classic version)

+1. Add a 'note' - here you can just write 'PAT'.

 1. You'll see a long list of tick boxes.
 Select the `repo`, `workflow` and `user` tick boxes.